qwer1234abc/StarTrekkers/README.md

 i.
 Click on the 'Mode' panel located at the bottom left side.

 ii.
-A toggle button located in the center of the page that allow users to swtich between day/night mode depends on their peferences.
+A toggle button located in the center of the page that allow users to swtich between light/dark mode depends on their peferences.

 iii.
-Try to switch and play with the toggle button to see the differences between day/night mode.
+Try to switch and play with the toggle button to see the differences between light/dark mode.

 The project looks very much the same on both laptop browsers and on mobile screen, in fact it may be a little smaller on mobile view.

 One interesting bugs or problems we've discovered during our testing is that our background star animations tend to goes off without looping continuonsly.
 But, we've found out which sections that causes this issue and had successfully solved it.

+**2. Save Theme Color :**

+i.
+Switch the theme color on the mode page to either mode (light/dark).

+ii.
+Refresh the page as it will stay as the previous theme color as the user chose.

+We uses **`'LocalStorage.SetItem()'`** to store the previous selected theme and **`'LocalStorage.GetItem()'`** to get the previous theme and load it on page start.

+One interesting issue we encounter is that, after switching the theme from dark mode to light mode the color of the mode toggle button doesn't change along.
+However, after using local storage to set the selected theme and to get the previous selected theme by getting item we fixed the issue.

+**2. Save Users information :**

+i.
+Users could either sign in or sign up an account and the name of the registered user will then display on the screen as a welcome message.

+ii.
+After refreshing the page the sign in user will still saved at the current page.

+We uses **`'LocalStorage.SetItem()'`** to store the previous sign in user and use the local storage to obtain the data upon page load.

 ## Credits